 How it works:

-Give learners a basic sentence and ask them to expand it using adjectives.
+Start with a simple sentence and ask learners to expand it using adjectives.

 Example: